Module scrapfly.crawler.crawler_response

 uuid

-Crawler job UUID
+Crawler job UUID.

 status

-Current status (PENDING, RUNNING, COMPLETED, FAILED, CANCELLED, DONE)
+Current status (PENDING, RUNNING, DONE, CANCELLED).

 is_success

-Whether the crawler job completed successfully
+Whether the crawler job completed successfully (None while running).

 is_finished

-Whether the crawler job has finished (regardless of success/failure)
+Whether the crawler job has finished (regardless of success/failure).

 Args